MeasureTransport/MParT/README.md

-# MPart: A Monotone Parameterization Toolbox
+# MParT: A Monotone Parameterization Toolbox
 A core library for parameterizing and constructing monotone functions in the context of measure transport and regression.

 ## Installation